koji/Awesome-ITP/README.md

 # Awesome-ITP
-Awesome tools or libs from ITPers
+Awesome tools, libs and documents from ITPers

 #### PressKit.js
 PressKit.js generates a fancy press kit for your project!